munoz0raul/meta-partner/README.md

   - During runtime, the models will be placed in `/opt` and can be referenced in the compose command to instruct the application to use a specific model.
   - Please review the `gst-ai-classification` `docker-compose.yml` in `https://source.foundries.io/<factory>/containers.git` as an example of how to run a different model.

-<a name="shellhttpd" alt></a>
+<a name="Httpd Server Container" alt></a>
-### shellhttpd
+### Httpd Server Container

 This is a simple httpd server, built from a Dockerfile in the factory source code.
-Enable the shellhttpd compose app before deployment:
+Enable the ``shellhttpd`` compose app before deployment:

 ```bash
 git clone https://source.foundries.io/factories/<factory>/containers.git